MarwolTuk/scs-anatomy/anatomy.md

 3. Byte 0x30 to the end:
    ASCII data containing an already mentioned absolute path in the file-hierarchy to a dds-file.

+### dds-files
+dds-files store the underlying gaphic data of the textures and are esentally images.
+There are ewxtensions for GIMP or Photoshop to import/edit/export them.
+[Wikipedia](https://en.wikipedia.org/wiki/DirectDraw_Surface) lokks like a good starding point to find more information about them.

+For ETS you should create them with mipmaps and either in the RGB8 (sometimes R8G8B8) or RGBA8 schema, depending on your need for an alpha channel.